-- When oil is almost ready, shake fillets in flour, dip in egg mixture, and shake in flour-cornmeal.
-Gently shake fish to remove excess coating.
+- When the oil is almost ready, shake fillets in flour, dip in egg mixture, and shake in flour-cornmeal.
+Gently shake the fish to remove excess coating.
 Place fish in oil and fry until both sides are golden brown.

 - Drain on paper towels or wire racks.

 This recipe for baked fish can be used with any lean, mild fish fillets, and it works great for baked flounder.
-I like to make a crabmeat stuffing for my stuffed flounder, but you might prefer using a bread stuffing, instead.
+I like to make crabmeat stuffing for my stuffed flounder, but you might prefer using bread stuffing instead.
 Boxed mixes work pretty well here, although I usually add a little more butter than what’s suggested in the directions on the box, along with an egg.